 Mid Century Art .com

-Mid-Century Art (MCA) was created by San Francisco designer, Michael Cahn, to feature a collection of original serigraphs hand silk-screened in the 1970s.
-Luckily the few remaining 'Supergraphics', so popular in the 70s, were safely stored in the 80s and remain in like new condition today.
+MidCenturyArt.com (MCA) was created by San Francisco designer, Michael Cahn, to feature a collection of original 1970s serigraphs (silkscreen prints).
+Luckily these few remaining 'Supergraphics' so popular in the 70s, were safely stored in the 80s and remain in like new condition today.

-MCA has heard it all, from Mid-Century Modern to Mid-Century Bohemian Chic, and Supergraphics tie many various styles together.
+From Mid-Century Modern to Mid-Century Bohemian Chic, Supergraphics tie many various styles together.
 Are you a Mid-Century Interior Designer with a Minimalist flair?
 Check out some customer photos, or even better email a pic of your space and MCA will recommend the perfect Supergraphic.

 Graphilia Textile Supergraphics